Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Introduction

-\subparagraph{Matching Regexes with Back-references.} \emph{Pattern matching using regular expressions with back-references} is performed ubiquitously, e.g., in validating user inputs on web pages, processing text using the \texttt{grep} and \texttt{sed} tools, transforming XML documents, or detecting network incidents~\cite{Snort,BecchiC2008}.
-Consider, for instance, the (extended) regular expression (regex) where we use the wildcard~\texttt{"."} to denote any symbol except the semicolon~\texttt{";"} (i.e., it stands for the character class \texttt{"[\textasciicircum;]"}), parentheses \texttt{"(}\ldots\texttt{)"} to denote the so-called \emph{capture groups}, and \texttt{"\textbackslash x"} to denote a~\emph{back-reference} to the string captured by the \texttt{x}'th capture group.
-Intuitively, the regex matches input strings~$w$ that can be seen as a~concatenation of three strings $w = uvz$ such that~$u$ has the structure $u = u_1\,\mathtt{;}\,u_2\,\mathtt{;}\,u_3$ with $u_1, u_2, u_3 \in (\Sigma \setminus \{\mathtt{;}\})^+$, $v$ is a~string of three characters $a_3 a_2 a_1$ such that $a_i \in u_i$ for $i \in \{1,2,3\}$, and $z \in (\Sigma \setminus \{\mathtt{;}\})^*$ (such a~regex can describe, e.g., a~simplified version of the match rule of some XML transformation).
-Trying to find a~match of the regex in the randomly generated 42-character-long string using the state-of-the-art PCRE2 regex matcher available at \href{https://regex101.com/r/6ZwM2t/1/}{regex101.com}~\cite{regex101} takes 10,416 steps before reporting \emph{no match}.\footnote{ Finding a~match of the regex \texttt{/(.).*(.).*(.).*\textbackslash 3\textbackslash 2\textbackslash 1/} in the same text took 179,372 steps before \emph{no match} was reported.
-The regex is more challenging---it does not use delimiters (semicolons in $\regexex$). } Ideally, the matcher should take only 42 steps, one step for every character in the string.
-This $\frac{10,416}{42} = 248\times$ slowdown is caused by the so-called \emph{catastrophic backtracking}---the PCRE2 matcher is based on backtracking and, since the regex is nondeterministic, the backtracking algorithm needs to try all possibilities of placing the three capture groups before concluding that there is no match.
+\emph{Pattern matching using regular expressions with backreferences} is performed ubiquitously, e.g., in validating user inputs on web pages, processing text using the \texttt{grep} and \texttt{sed} tools, transforming XML documents, or detecting network incidents~\cite{Snort,BecchiC2008}.
+Consider, for instance, the (extended) regex

-If such a~scenario with catastrophic backtracking happens, e.g., in a~web application by providing a~malicious user input tailored to take advantage of a~feature of a~regex that makes it perform poorly, this can have serious consequences: the web may become nonresponsive and unusable.
-In industry, this is called a~\emph{regular expression denial of service} (ReDoS) attack~\cite{OwaspReDoS}.
-ReDoS is a~real-world threat; it caused, for instance, the 2016 outage of StackOverflow~\cite{stackoutage} or rendered vulnerable websites that were using the Express.js framework~\cite{expressjsoutage}.
+where we use the wildcard~\texttt{"."} to denote any symbol except the semicolon~\texttt{";"} (i.e., it stands for the character class \texttt{"[\textasciicircum;]"}), parentheses \texttt{"(}\ldots\texttt{)"} to denote the so-called \emph{capture groups}, and \texttt{"\textbackslash x"} to denote a~\emph{backreference} to the string captured by the \texttt{x}'th capture group \begin{changebar} (the semicolon~\texttt{";"} serves in the regexs as a~delimiter). \end{changebar} Intuitively, the regex matches input strings~$w$ that can be seen as a~concatenation of three strings $w = uvz$ such that~$u$ has the structure $u = u_1\,\mathtt{;}\,u_2\,\mathtt{;}\,u_3$ with $u_1, u_2, u_3 \in (\Sigma \setminus \{\mathtt{;}\})^+$, $v$ is a~string of three characters $a_3 a_2 a_1$ such that $a_i \in u_i$ for $i \in \{1,2,3\}$, and $z \in (\Sigma \setminus \{\mathtt{;}\})^*$ (such a~regex can describe, e.g., a~simplified version of the match rule of some XML transformation).
+Trying (unsuccessfully) to find a~match of the regex in the randomly generated 42-character-long string